CENTRAL SOCCER LEAGUE

 B. Club representative is only deemed to be present if the attendance sheet is signed.

-A. All matters not included in these by-laws shall be judged in accordance with the Constitution and By-Laws of the OSA.
+A. All matters not included in these by-laws shall be judged in accordance with the constitution and by-laws of Ontario Soccer.

 - In these documents the Central Soccer League may be termed the CSL or the League.